JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

     open uri: URL,
     options: [UIApplication.OpenURLOptionsKey: Any] = [:]
 ) -> Bool {
-    // Sends the full URI on to the singleton.
+    // Sends the full URI on to the singleton ExternalUriHandler.shared.onNewUri(uri: uri.absoluteString)
-    ExternalUriHandler.shared.onNewUri(uri: uri.absoluteString)
         return true
     }